CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Introduction

 In this work, we introduce the \textit{Lifelong Interactive Navigation} problem, where a mobile manipulator receives a sequence of navigation-and-manipulation objectives in an unknown environment, each requiring placement of a given object (eg. Basketball, Alarm Clock) onto a target object (eg. Bed, Arm Chair).
 This requires the agent to continuously reason about where to explore, which obstacles to remove, which to bypass, and future impact of these choices.
 Crucially, planning and perception are tightly coupled: the agent not only plans about how to act but also where to look next to reveal task-relevant objects.
 While moving obstacles could open up previously unavailable routes at a nontrivial manipulation cost, detouring may save effort while restricting future mobility.
 Success thus depends not only on short-term feasibility but also on long-horizon, perception-aware reasoning over the evolving environment.

-Large language models can reason over structured and semantic inputs, with their strengths demonstrated in abstract reasoning rather than in producing fine-grained control sequences.
-Our key insight is to invert the typical interface between language models and embodied agents: we recast the LLM's role from action sequence generator to a constraint reasoner, operating over the structure of the environment.
-Our structured scene graph, continuously updated with perceptual feedback to include new objects, rooms, and spatial relationships, serves as the LLM’s input representation.
+Large language models (LLMs) can reason over structured and semantic inputs~\citep{ahn2022can, huanginner}, with their strengths demonstrated in abstract reasoning rather than in producing fine-grained control sequences.
+Our key insight is to invert the typical interface between LLMs and embodied agents: we recast the LLM's role from action sequence generator to a constraint reasoner, operating over the structure of the environment.
+A structured scene graph, continuously updated with perceptual feedback to include new observations, serves as the LLM’s input representation.
 The frozen LLM then treats each blocking object as a decision point and determines whether to intervene -- i.e., whether moving the obstacle will substantially expand navigable space given the movement cost -- or if it can be safely detoured around without significant impact on long-term performance.

-By re-framing planning as constraint resolution problem, we transform long-horizon reasoning from chaining low-level steps into making a small number of strategic, semantically grounded decisions.
-This shift enables zero-shot LLM planning, without task-specific fine-tuning, while tightly coupling perception and reasoning.
+By re-framing planning as constraint resolution, we shift long-horizon reasoning from chaining low-level actions into making a small number of strategic, semantically grounded decisions.
+This enables zero-shot LLM planning, without task-specific fine-tuning, while tightly coupling perception and reasoning.